The Curse of Sin

-God doesn’t curse the believers.
+God doesn’t curse people.
 But it is sin that causes people to receive the curses of evil.
-Man simply reaps the consequences of his own sin when he chooses to follow the devil.
+Man simply reaps the consequences of his own evil choices.
 “For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord” (Romans 6:23).
-Sin pays its servants exactly what they have earned (Eze.
-18:4).
+It is man’s own “lust” that leads him to reap the curses of evil.
+Sin pays its servants what they have sown (Ezekiel 18:4).

 In His service,